 Medieval milk …. now there’s a thought!
 This is a drink/food often overlooked when reading about life in 12th century England.
-Milk drunk at that time came from cows, goats and sheep.
+In the era of Eleanor of Aquitaine, milk of course came from cows, goats and sheep.
 It was an important source of animal protein for many people who could not afford meat.
-Plain fresh milk was not widely available.
-Nor was it consumed by adults in general.
-It was reserved for the sick and very poor and most often for the very young or elderly.
-Instead, most peasants would drink buttermilk or whey or milk that was soured or diluted with water.
-The lack of fresh milk was mainly because there was no technology such as we have today to keep it from going sour.
-On occasion it was used in upper-class kitchens in stews, but due to the problem of keeping it fresh, almond milk was a common substitute.
+However, plain fresh milk was not widely available, nor was it consumed by adults in general.

 Medieval Milk By-Products

 Most peasants kept a cow.
 As explained above, most did not generally drink the cow’s milk but used it to make their own curds and whey, butter, cheese and buttermilk.
 A common diet for workers in the fields was bread with hard skim-milk cheese.